RocketCommunicationsInc/astro-www/src/pages/patterns/data-visualization/heat-map.md

 layout: project:layouts/component-docs/component-docs-layout.astro
 ---

-A heat map is called a heat map because it relies on a color scale to categorize the variables, such as red for hot and blue for cold.
+A heat map is a graphical representation of the relationship between two variables based on a third.
+It is called a heat map because it relies on a color scale to categorize the variables, such as red for hot and blue for cold.
 These colors can be narrowed into shades, such as bright red for low.

-UX developers use heat maps to easily identify patterns and trends in large datasets.
+Operators use heat maps to easily identify patterns and trends in large datasets.
 Additionally, they use them to visualize categorical or numerical data of any type and to represent a range of metrics, such as frequency counts and summary statistics (e.g., mean or median).

 For example, a heat map of aircraft performance data could show the correlation between flight altitude and fuel consumption, using a color scale to indicate engine temperature over time.

-Ultimately, a heat map allows UX developers to make data-informed design decisions.
+Ultimately, a heat map allows Operators to make data-informed decisions.

 ## Constructing a Heat Map